garyfleming/product-engineering/estimates.md

 ^ IRL Maybe a manager gets annoyed that their self-imposed deadline they reported didn't get met.
 It doesn't matter that it was realistic or not, that it was artificial or not; there's a loss of trust and social capital.
 Teams who fail to deliver to deadlines consistently will lose trust.
 ^ Conversely, teams who are frequently held to unrealistic and arbitrary deadlines will lose trust in their management and leadership - Why should they be treated poorly for bad deadlines?
 Particularly those in which they didn't participate.
-^ TODO what should we do as managers and stakeholders

 ---